 However there is some limited statutory protection, under the Pensions Act 2004 and the Transfer of Employment (Pensions Protection) Regulations 2005.

-Fair Deal guidance is available.
-The new rules apply to employees transferred compulsorily from central government departments, agencies and the NHS, as well as maintained schools (unless they are covered by other local government arrangements) and academies.
+Fair Deal applies to employees transferred compulsorily from central government departments, agencies and the NHS, as well as maintained schools (unless they are covered by other local government arrangements) and academies.

 Fair Deal protection will be lost if an employee voluntarily moves to a different role with new contract terms.

 Your employer must consult in advance over any changes to your pension that are envisaged as a result of the transfer.
 Where there is a union where you work, any consultation must be with the union.

 The Pensions Advisory Service has a helpline: 0300 123 1047.